yago-naga/yago-website/README.md

 - `assets` keeps all the static content such as fonts, images and stylesheets.
 PDFs or bibtex file would be added here.
 - `content` mirrors the routing structure of the webpage.
 Each file/folder can be navigated to.
 New pages would be added here.
 - `includes` contains the basic configuration of the application and necessary php functions.
+    - `config.php`: the navigation and global variables are defined here.
+If you would like to add a new page to the website, you can add the name of the file and the title of the page here.
+For example, if you chose to host the website not at the root level (e.g. example.com/yago-project), you can update the `site_url` to `/yago-project`.
+    - `functions.php`: functions that are called within the application are store here.
+For example, the navigation menu is generated via `nav_menu()`.
+Those functions can be called in any .php file.
+For example, you can define a constant there and get its value via a function.
 - `js` includes all the javascript files.
 - `template` contains the basic html page layout with the header and footer.
 If you like to add meta tags, other stylesheet or libraries that is the place.